Paperfriendlyresourcesuk

 Good luck with your lessons :)

-Health and disease lesson created in accordance to the NEW AQA Specification (9-1) for my combined/additional science class (Year 9-KS4).
-Includes: slide animations, embedded video, worksheets and practice questions with answers.
+This lesson has been created in accordance to the NEW AQA Specification (9-1) for my combined/additional science class (Year 9-KS4).
+Includes: slide animations, embedded video, worksheet and answers have also been included within the slides.
 This resource is suitable for separate science students.

 *The new specification requires students to know the following;